 From the starting line, the cyclists leave Cervia proceeding inland for about 20 km, before reaching the foot of the Appennines.
 From there you will face the slopes of Montecavallo, Ciola, Montevecchio (Cima Pantani) and Paderno Collinello before descending again towards the finish line in Cervia.

-It is also possible to undertake a shorter route of 77 km and a medium route of 107 km.
+It is also possible to undertake a medium route of 105 km and a long one of 152 km.